I’m an iOS engineer with a passion for UX implementation and design, as well as interactive 2D/3D graphics. I’ve shipped 8 iOS apps in a lead role.

 Before Trash, I worked at Polyvore, which was acquired by Yahoo.

-At Polyvore/Yahoo, I collaborated with a small team to develop experimental iPhone apps in the categories of fashion, social networking, and personal finance.
+At Polyvore, I collaborated with a small, labs-style team to develop experimental iPhone apps in the categories of fashion, social networking, group video chat, and personal finance.
 Each app went from design to shipping product in two to three months, followed by several rounds of iteration driven by UXR and analytics.

 At DreamWorks, I worked closely with animators while developing a suite of in-house 2D and 3D graphics applications used to create TV commercials, live-action film effects, and computer animated films.
 I created many app components as part of this work, including custom 2D UI controls, specialized 3D manipulators for lighting scenes, a sophisticated spreadsheet-like editor for large databases of lighting information, and a playback view for character animation.